 BioInnovation Institute (BII) promotes collaborative, interdisciplinary, research-based innovation within the Life Sciences, and helps build viable start-up companies with the necessary skills to ensure such innovations become widely available for the benefit of human welfare and society.

-The BII Proof of Concept (PoC) Program stimulates the establishment of preliminary proof of concept of ideas/technologies in early-stage life science research projects in Denmark motivated by a market approach.
+The BII Proof of Concept (PoC) Program allows the establishment of preliminary proof of concept of ideas/technologies in early-stage Life Science research projects in Denmark.
 The objective of the grant is to stimulate projects with a clear commercial focus to translate new discoveries into solutions that benefit human welfare and society.

 AREAS OF SUPPORT

-Support is provided for life science ideas/technologies that may lead to the development of new products and/or applications with a commercial potential within biomedicine, medtech, industrial and biotechnology.
+The PoC program seeks to support Life Science ideas/technologies that may lead to the development of new products and/or applications with a clear commercial potential within biomedicine, medtech or industrial biotechnology.

 - Applicants for the PoC Program must have obtained a master’s degree in the field of life science research or an equivalent qualification at the time of application.

-- If an applicant submits the same (or a very similar) application in two consecutive application rounds without being granted funding, the applicant will be quarantined from applying for PoC grants for the next round, except if the project is of a very different character and focus.
+- If an applicant submits the same (or a very similar) application in two consecutive application rounds without being granted funding, the applicant will be quarantined from applying for PoC grants for the next round, except if clear project progress can be justified or the project is of a very different character and focus.
 Change of indication is not considered sufficient.

 Funding is available for a maximum of DKK 1 million over a period of maximum 12 months.

 The PoC grant is limited to cover expenses for activities such as: